 Applicants are encouraged to start early.
 Applying is more than a one-day process.

 Can DES assist with the grant application process?

-Contact us today at 1-800-864-4166 or email@example.com to discuss your school security initiatives.
+Contact us today at 1-800-864-4166 or fill out the form below to discuss your school security initiatives.
 We offer a full line of security solutions and can provide a no obligation security evaluation.
 Our team of talented engineers can develop a proposal to assist your state or local government in the application process.
 We can also offer technical advice and long-term security planning.

 On May 2, 2019, DES held a webinar on the School Violence Prevention Program.
 Watch the webinar below.